Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Waste tracking obligations

-You must hold an environmental authority (EA) under the Environmental Protection Act 1994 if you transport trackable waste commercially (of any amount) or if you transport 250kg or more of trackable regulated waste non-commercially.
-This allows you to conduct the environmentally relevant activity (ERA) 57 for waste transport and submit prescribed forms (PFs) for each load.
+You may also be required to hold an environmental authority under the Environmental Protection Act 1994 if you are a commercial regulated waste transporter or if you transport 250kg or more of trackable regulated waste.

 The facility receiving the waste must also be appropriately licensed for either storing, recycling, treating or disposing of the waste.